cn10xdev/Event-Management/README.md

    npm i
    ```

-2. Add .env in the root directory.
+2. Add a .env in the root directory.
 Here's an example env file for you.

    ```sh
     MONGO_URL =